 - Use your experience and contacts to help raise the RMBF’s profile

 - Keep us up to date with the issues affecting doctors and their families locally, so our help remains relevant across the UK

 As part of our Medical Student Programme, the RMBF is also supported by a group of Student MLOs.
-These are 4th and 5th year medical students who:
+These are medical students who: